 Balance pads target the muscles in the feet and improve your stability while strengthening the core.
-They also aid in rehabilitation of an injured player.
+They also aid in the rehabilitation of an injured player.
 Balance boards target the muscles of the ankle and can improve balance, stability, posture, coordination, functional strength, and reduce injury risk.
-Plyometric tables help to improve the players ability to land properly on their feet while building their vertical jump performance.
-All of these traits add up to an explosive, fast soccer player.
+Plyometric tables help to improve the players' ability to land properly on their feet while building their vertical jump performance.
+These traits add up to an explosive, fast soccer player.

-Either players are losing interest, losing steam, losing ambition, or just tired of the same "‘ol same ‘ol,", new and exciting drills can bring excitement to increasing speed and power.
+Players may lose interest, steam, ambition, or tire easily, so these soccer speed drills can bring excitement to increasing speed and power.
 This will help the team remain fresh and ready.

 Switch up your focus and practice defensive and attacking drills.
-Our video shows the best way to keep players low to the ground, quick on their feet, and speedy to change directions.
+Our video shows the best way to keep players low to the ground, quick on their feet, and speed to change directions.